KawtharAlomran/202275440-KawtharAlomran-assignment4/README.md

 - Generate inspirational quotes using the quote button
 - Toggle between light and dark mode
 - Observe the timer
+- Use the skills filter to choose which type of skills you want to display

 ## AI Usage Summary